 “The most important factor in making money with a vending machine is its location.
 Of course, you'll need a visually eye-catching display front, high-quality products at reasonable prices, and a maximum in order time, but if the machine is placed poorly, no one will ever buy.
 A bad place is one where there is no foot traffic and other company's machines compete for their attention.
 Cafes, diners, and restaurants, among other food service establishments, will cut into your earnings.
 Another thing to keep an eye on is the people who can use its peace of mind.
 People would be hesitant to stop at vending machines in poorly lit areas.” - Daniel Velez Vasquez

-Relevance to Product Sold
+Relevance to product sold

 Understanding who your ideal customer is and what their needs are is key to making a profit.
-So you need to ask yourself:

 - Who is your customer?